Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Introduction and results

 Our first result is that these Legendrian product and spuns indeed are Legendrian isotopic. \begin{thm} $\Sigma_{S^n} U$ is Legendrian isotopic to $\Sigma_{S^n} \Lambda_m$ in $(\R^{2(n+1)+1},dz-\mathbf{y}\, d\mathbf{x})$ for $n\geq 1$ and $m>3$.
 In fact, something stronger is true: the Legendrian products $U \times 0_{S^n}$ and $\Lambda_m \times 0_{S^n}$ are Legendrian isotopic inside $(\R^3 \times T^*S^n,dz-y\,dx+p\,dq)$ when $n \geq 1$ and $m > 3$. \end{thm}

-In Section \ref{spun_iso} we give two related, but different constructions of the Legendrian isotopy needed for proving Theorem \ref{spun_iso}.
+In Section \ref{proof_Theorem_spun_iso} we give two related, but different constructions of the Legendrian isotopy needed for proving Theorem \ref{spun_iso}.
 First, note that $\Lambda_m$, $m>3$, can be obtained by an ambient Legendrian surgery $(\Lambda_0)_{\eta_m}$ performed on $\Lambda_0$ consisting of two unlinked Legendrian unknots of $\tt{tb}=-1$ along a Legendrian surgery arc $\eta_m$ with boundary $\partial \eta_m \subset \Lambda_0$; see Figures \ref{fig:handle_decomposition_even} and \ref{fig:handle_decomposition_odd}.
 The corresponding exact Lagrangian cobordism is described in Figure \ref{fig:filling of pretzel}.

-More precisely, the two crucial properties that we need from this presentation of $\Lambda_m$ are as follows: \begin{enumerate} \item The Legendrian arc $\eta_m$ admits a stabilisation in the complement of $\Lambda_0$; and \item The product of the surgery arc $\eta_m \times 0_{S^n} \subset \R^3 \times T^*S^n$ is formally Legendrian isotopic to the spun $\eta_0 \times 0_{S^n}$ of a stabilised Legendrian arc $\eta_0$ as shown in Figure \ref{fig:unknotodd}, for which the Legendrian ambient surgery $(\Lambda_0)_{\eta_0}$ produces the Legendrian standard unknot $U$.
+More precisely, the two crucial properties that we need from this presentation of $\Lambda_m$ are as follows: \begin{enumerate} \item The Legendrian arc $\eta_m$ admits a stabilisation in the complement of $\Lambda_0$; and \item The product of the surgery arc $\eta_m \times 0_{S^n} \subset \R^3 \times T^*S^n$ is formally Legendrian isotopic to the spun $\eta^0_m \times 0_{S^n}$ of a stabilised Legendrian arc $\eta^0_m$ as shown in Figure \ref{fig:unknotodd}, for which the Legendrian ambient surgery $(\Lambda_0)_{\eta^0_m}$ produces the Legendrian standard unknot $U$.
 Moreover, we need this formal Legendrian isotopy to be supported in the complement of the product $\Lambda_0 \times 0_{S^n}$. \end{enumerate}

-The first strategy uses the fact that the spuns $\eta_m \times 0_{S^n}$ and $\eta_0 \times 0_{S^n}$ are Legendrian isotopic; this follows from Murphy's $h$-principle for loose Legendrians \cite{Murphy}, which can be applied since spuns of stabilised Legendrians are loose, see \cite{DimitroglouRizellGolovko14}.
+The first strategy uses the fact that the spuns $\eta_m \times 0_{S^n}$ and $\eta^0_m \times 0_{S^n}$ are Legendrian isotopic by an isotopy supported in the complement of $\Lambda_0 \times 0_{S^n}$; this follows from Murphy's $h$-principle for loose Legendrians \cite{Murphy}, which can be applied since spuns of stabilised Legendrians are loose, see \cite{DimitroglouRizellGolovko14}.
 It then follows by construction of Legendrian ambient surgery and the standard Legendrian neighborhood theorem that $\Lambda_m \times 0_{S^n}$ and $U \times 0_{S^n}$ are Legendrian isotopic.

 The second strategy utilises the Weinstein handle-body structure on the complement of the Lagrangian handle-attachment cobordism from the unlinked unknots $\Lambda_0$ to $\Lambda_m$.
 This is the so-called complementary sectorial cobordism, which is Weinstein since the Lagrangian handle-attachment cobordism is regular in the sense of Eliashberg--Ganatra--Lazarev \cite{EliashbergGanatraLzarev20}; see Section \ref{sec:regular} for the definitions of regularity and complementary cobordism, and Proposition \ref{prop:surgeries} for the regularity.
 Since the handles of the complementary cobordism are attached along stabilised Legendrian knots, the complementary cobordism becomes flexible after spinning.
 From this we can produce a symplectomorphism of the symplectisation of $\R^3 \times T^*S^n$ that identifies the standard Lagrangian fillings of $U \times 0_{S^n}$ and $\Lambda_m \times 0_{S^n}$.
 The Legendrian isotopy is then constructed by applying Lemma \ref{lem:isotopy} to the contactomorphism of the contact boundary that is induced by the symplectomorphism.